Margi16/AboutMe/README.md

 # AboutMe
 This is regarding the submission at Girlmantra.

-A quick and brief way to introduce about myself in an interaction!😄
+A quick and brief way to introduce myself in an interaction!😄